weibeld/aws-icons-svg/README.md

 # AWS Architecture Icons

+AWS architecture icons in SVG format.

+## Description

-This repository contains all the AWS architecture icons from the official [AWS architecture icon assets package](https://aws.amazon.com/architecture/icons/) in SVG format.
+This repository contains the SVG versions of all the icons from the official [AWS architecture icon assets package](https://aws.amazon.com/architecture/icons/).

-It is essentially the AWS architecture icons assets package cleaned out so that only the SVG versions of the icons remain.
+The content is generated from the AWS architecture icons assets package with the `build.sh` script.

-## icons
+## Icons

 **Services:**